 Addressing the points I have raised above is great but you also have to remember the visitors of your website.
 Google has access to so much data from their browser, toolbar, operating system and so on.
 A website that gets 1000 visits but 90% of them immediately go back to the search results or they only spend 20 seconds on the website is not a good result, it’s unclear exactly what metrics are taken into account by Google but it’s likely that the bounce rate, average time on site and the CTR from the search engines are all considered.

-Improving the look/usability of your website and tweaking the meta tags can improve all of these and help to show Google that visitors of your website do find it relevant/useful.
+Improving the look/usability of your website and tweaking the meta tags can improve all of these and help to show Google that visitors to your website do find it relevant/useful.

 9. Have you been affected by a Google algorithm Update?

 I’ve done all of the above, now what?